 In 2002-2003, Roy won the AHL’s Yanick Dupre Memorial Award in recognition for his involvement in the community.

-Mike Keane is in his seventh season for the Winnipeg Jets in player development.
+Mike Keane is in his eighth season for the Winnipeg Jets in player development.
 He works closely with Jimmy Roy and focuses mainly on amateur and professional teams, with a particular emphasis in the evaluation and development of players with the Manitoba Moose.

 Keane played in 1,161 career NHL games between Montreal, Colorado, NY Rangers, Dallas, St. Louis and Vancouver.
 In his 16 year NHL career, Keane recorded 470 career points (168G, 302A) and 881 penalty minutes.
 He won three Stanley Cup Championships - Montreal (1993), Colorado (1996) and Dallas (1999).